During his lifetime, 1 in every 8 men will develop prostate cancer—making it the most prevalent cancer among men, second only to skin cancer.

 When battling prostate cancer, some of your largest expenses are likely to come from the following: doctor visits, treatment, medication, and transportation/travel.

 Doctor Visit Costs: If you’re insured, you’ll likely only have to pay a copay per visit to your doctor; the copay is usually a small fraction of the total overall cost for the visit.
+Prostate cancer copay assistance is still useful!
 If you’re uninsured, you’ll pay more.

 Treatment Costs: Mild prostate cancer doesn’t always require treatment right away; however, if your cancer is more moderate to severe and your doctor has determined treatment is necessary, the most common method is surgical removal of the prostate gland and any surrounding tissue that may have become cancerous.
 Lymph nodes may also be removed, depending on the scope and spread of the cancer.
 Radiation is also commonly used as a form of treatment.
 The extent of your treatment will have a direct impact on the financial costs incurred—in other words, the more treatment needed, the more it is likely to cost you.